 Even though dwarf cichlids come from different regions, they all fit into the tropical fish bracket.
 They can handle very similar conditions, meaning their water requirements are compatible.

-Most dwarf cichlids are peaceful if they’re allowed to maintain their own territory.
-That’s why adding lots of plants and decorative features into the tank prevents fish from competing for dominance and helps them establish territories.
+Most dwarf cichlids are peaceful if they can maintain their territory.
+That’s why adding many plants and decorative features into the tank prevents fish from competing for dominance and helps them establish territories.

 What Dwarf Cichlids Can Be Kept Together?